-Any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school and/or tardy in excess of thirty (30) minutes on three (3) occasions in one school year without valid excuse or any combination thereof, is considered to be a truant under the law [Education Code 48260 (a)].
-Upon a pupil's initial classification as a truant, the school district shall utilize the Notification of Truancy Letter to notify the pupil's parent/guardian [Education Code 48260.5], by mail or other reasonable means of the following:
+Any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school and/or tardy in excess of thirty (30) minutes on three (3) occasions in one school year without valid excuse or any combination thereof, is considered to be a truant under the law [Education Code Section 48260 (a)].
+Upon a pupil's initial classification as a truant, the school district shall utilize the Notification of Truancy Letter to notify the pupil's parent/guardian (Education Code Section 48260.5), by mail or other reasonable means of the following:

-- The pupil is truant. - That the parent or guardian is obligated to compel the attendance of the pupil at school. - That parents or guardians who fail to meet these obligations may be guilty of an infraction and subject to prosecution. - That alternative educational programs are available in the District. - That the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the pupil's truancy. - That the pupil may be subject to prosecution. - That the pupil may be subject to suspension, restriction or delay of the pupil's driving privilege. - That it is recommended that the parent or guardian accompany the pupil to school and attend classes with the pupil for one day.
+- The pupil is truant - That the parent or guardian is obligated to compel the attendance of the pupil at school - That parent or guardian who fails to meet these obligations may be guilty of an infraction and subject to prosecution - That alternative educational programs are available in the District - That the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the pupil's truancy - That the pupil may be subject to prosecution - That the pupil may be subject to suspension, restriction or delay of the pupil's driving privilege - That it is recommended that the parent or guardian accompany the pupil to school and attend classes with the pupil for one day

-Any pupil is deemed a habitual truant who has been reported as a truant three (3) or more times per school year and an appropriate district officer or employee has made a conscientious effort to hold at least one conference with the parent or guardian of the pupil himself/herself [Education Code 48262].
+Any pupil is deemed a habitual truant who has been reported as a truant three (3) or more times per school year and an appropriate District officer or employee has made a conscientious effort to hold at least one conference with the parent or guardian of the pupil and the pupil himself/herself (Education Code Section 48262).

 Any pupil who is deemed a habitual truant or is irregular in attendance in school or is habitually insubordinate or disorderly during attendance at school may be referred to a School Attendance Review Board (SARB).
-The SARB Representative will send a notice to parents/guardians, informing them of the date, time and location of the SARB Hearing.
-The notice shall indicate that the pupil and parents or guardians of the pupil will be required to meet with the School Attendance Review Board (SARB) [Education Code 48263].
+The School Attendance Review Board Representative will send a notice to parents/guardians, informing them of the date, time and location of the School Attendance Review

+Board Hearing.
+The notice shall indicate that the pupil and parents or guardians of the pupil will be required to meet with the School Attendance Review Board (Education Code Section 48263).

-In the event that any parent, guardian, student, or other person continually and willfully fails to respond to directives of the SARB or services provided, the School Attendance Review Board may contact the district attorney to notify the parents or guardians of each pupil concerned, that they may be subject to prosecution [Education Code 48263.5].
+In the event that any parent, guardian, student, or other person continually and willfully fails to respond to directives of the School Attendance Review Board or services provided, the School Attendance Review Board may contact the District Attorney to notify the parents or guardians of each pupil concerned, that they may be subject to prosecution (Education Code Section 48263.5).